 - Reduces the potential harm to people, damage to property or the local environment

-- Reduces the incidence of brances contacting powerlines and potentially causing bushfires.
+- Reduces the incidence of branches contacting powerlines and potentially causing bushfires.

 Our people are inspecting and responding to trees and other vegetation encroaching on electricity infrastructure every day.

 It’s a constant job and an essential part of our maintenance program.
 We know many problems can be avoided if we take action early and encourage more appropriate vegetation to be planted near powerlines.

 - Always plant a tree at least 15 metres away from powerlines or a distance equal to its mature height - whichever is greater.